Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 **Client-side routing** intercepts navigation events and renders the correct component for the current URL — without a full page reload.
 The URL changes, the browser history updates, the back button works.
 From the user's perspective it behaves like a normal website.
 From the developer's perspective it is all still one React app.

-Are these features described in the requirements?
+> Are these features described in the requirements?
 If so where?
-Your job is identifying features like this first, then idenrifying the solution.
+Your job is to indentify features like this, then identify the solution.

 **Your options:**